 Last Updated on

-As you read this, I’m landing in New Zealand via Qantas Airlines—it’s been four years since my last visit to the Land of the Long White Cloud (a common nickname and translation for Aotearoa, the Maori name for the country).
+Over my years on the road, several times I have found myself circling back to the Land of the Long White Cloud (a common nickname and translation for Aotearoa, the Maori name for the country).
 New Zealand is a country perhaps best known to some as Middle Earth (yet another fun fact and a nickname given by Tolkien fans), and the lush landscape does the name justice.
 The three UNESCO World Heritage Sites in New Zealand are among the prettiest spots in the country, although it would be impossible to actually choose a favorite—Tongariro National Park and Te Wahipounamu are both recognized for their stand-out natural beauty as well as the cultural significance of the latter to the Maori people.

 1. New Zealand was the first country to give women the right to vote.